ZoroUchiha35/ATM-Design/README.md

 # ATM Design Menu
-- Created a small ATM design menu using Python
+- Created a small simple ATM design menu using Python
 - Just a simple mostly using if, elif & else